lukaszbudnik/migrator/README.md

 - AWS S3
 - Azure Blob Containers

-migrator support the following multi-tenant databases:
+migrator supports the following multi-tenant databases:

 - PostgreSQL 9.3+ (and all its flavours)
 - MySQL 5.6+ (and all its flavours)